 So, what was it that happened in that famous running of the Derby in 1925 that had hardened racegoers many years later still ecstatic and proud to proclaim that they were present among the 80,000-throng on that very day?
 Certainly, there was nothing to suggest the extraordinary performance to come as Manfred walked around the weighing yard in his usual contented fashion.
 Manfred and Amounis aside, there was practically no betting on the race.
 Concerned that Manfred might once again manifest his recidivist tendencies at the barrier, McCalman went down to the start himself.
 The favourite was drawn on the rails, and the photographer for the Sydney Mail newspaper captured the very moment of his transgression, with a distraught Harry McCalman looking on from inside the rail.
 The bell clanged once and the barrier was released into the air.
 The race for the A.J.C.
 Derby was on.
 However, Manfred wasn’t taking any part in it.
 He had seemed to swerve behind the other horses and ran sideways over to the outer fence as the tapes went up.
 The packed grandstands groaned in anguish.
 The Clerk of the Course flourished his whip at the favourite who half-heartedly meandered towards the judge’s box.
 In any other race Duncan might not have bothered; but, apart from the prestige of the Derby, he was on a promise of £1,000 from Chaffey if he won.

-Start of 1925 A.J.C.
-Derby – Harry McCalman (Left) Anxiously Watching On
+The Start of the 1925 A.J.C.
+Derby (with Harry McCalman Looking On)

-Another Angle of the Derby Start (T. A.)
+Another Angle of that Fateful A.J.C.
+Derby Start (Manfred Backing Away)

 The field had already gone about a hundred yards by the time Manfred began to race, and when Hampden and Avrom led past the judge’s box, Manfred must have been fully eighty yards behind the main body of horses.
 Fortunately for the wayward colt, the pace was slow.
 At the milepost, Manfred was only four lengths behind the second-last horse, Vaals.
 In the grandstands, anxious eyes strained across the grey haze of dust that rose from the flat to witness the heroics.
 By the time the field reached the half-mile, he was running fourth, just behind Hampden, Avrom and Amounis; and rounding the home turn Amounis and Manfred looked to have it between them.
 In the straight Amounis raced rather sourly and failed to run out the journey, and inside the last furlong, it was apparent that Manfred had the race in his keeping.
 It was left to two relative outsiders in Petunia and Tibbie to complete the minor placings.